GOSH Charity and Sparks National Funding Call 2022/2023 - FAQs

 6. Is the majority of this funding awarded to researchers at the Great Ormond Street Hospital and the UCL Great Ormond Street Institute of Child Health?
 Do you have information about success rates for funding applications?

 No, funding is awarded nationally and based exclusively on the quality of the proposed work.
 The tables below show the distribution of internal versus external applications for each of the four preceding calls, as well as overall success rates:

 7. Will I be able to request funds to organise a conference?

 We allow applicants to request up to £5,000 toward the organisation of conferences and scientific or clinical workshops in support of rare diseases which bring together clinicians, families and scientists to share insights and inspire scientists with the experience of families and clinicians.
 If invited for a full application, applicants will have to provide justification for the event they are organising, an outline of their plans and to provide a detailed breakdown of associated costs.
 If successful in securing the award, applicants will also be expected to provide updates on progress and information regarding the results and impact of the event.
 Please note that plans for the conference or workshop must be aligned with the overall proposed research project, and that this cost must be part of the total award of up to £250,000 and not an extra cost.
 Further guidance for applicants is included within the application form.
-Note that this may or may not be included as part of the optional PPI pilot scheme that we are running for the first time this year (please refer to the questions concerning the scheme below).

 8. How will funding decisions be made?

 Applications will be managed by Great Ormond Street Hospital Children’s Charity.
 Great Ormond Street Hospital Children’s Charity is a member of the AMRC and as such, we ensure the research we fund meets the highest possible standards of quality, accountability, transparency and openness.
 The application will involve a two-stage process, an initial outline application and, if shortlisted, invitation to a full application that will include external peer review.